-In this article, you will learn about the std::numpunct_byname in C++ with its syntax and examples.
+In this tutorial, you will discover the std::numpunct_byname in C++ along with its syntax and sample illustrations.

 What is the std::numpunct_byname?